01-MartinK/new-wordcloud-core/README.md

 docker-compose up -d #for headless version
 ```

-To clear and and pull the images again:
+To clear and pull the images again:

 ```bash
 docker-compose stop